Applying for student finance

 Student Finance England have a range of videos and other information offering advice for students, parents, and partners/sponsors as well as information explaining how to apply.

-For applicants to Student Finance Wales, their YouTube channel has a range of useful videos.
+For applicants to Student Finance Wales, their YouTube channel has a range of useful videos, such as the one below.

-The Student Loans Company has produced this video on ‘phishing’ and financial security which is worth watching.
+The Student Loans Company has produced the video below on ‘phishing’ and financial security which is worth watching.

 Help for student parents and students with disabilities